Open Space Technology (OST) – An Approach That Works

 The People Will Share Their Solutions After Each Peace Talk

 As with any productive session, follow up is vital.
-After each of the Peace Talks on the Mississippi this Summer, all participants who choose to will form a Citizen Action Team (CAT) for ongoing action.
+After each of the Peace Talks on the Mississippi this Summer, all participants who choose to will form a Peace Action Group (PAG) for ongoing action.

-Each CAT will have a section on The Peace Pirates website (and its own social media designations) to share their peace activities.
-The website will be a place to feature blog and video reports celebrating CAT successes, and encouraging collaboration between the CATs.
+Each PAG will have a section on The Peace Pirates website (and its own social media designations) to share their peace activities.
+The website will be a place to feature blog and video reports celebrating PAG successes, and encouraging collaboration between the PAGs.

 Our social change philosophy is that “many local actions in unison lead to significant global change,” and a realization and embrace of the tremendous power of the people to alter our planet’s destiny.